A Definition of Web Marketing

 Another way to look at this is to give your page a purpose.

-Google’s famous mission statement is ‘to organize the world’s information and make it universally accessible and useful’.
+Remember, Google’s famous mission statement is to organise the world’s information and make it universally accessible and useful?

 Google is looking to index content that it deems useful and what people are looking for – when writing your content ensure that it serves a need for your audience or provides valuable information.